smncd/privcy/README.md

 new Privcy({
   title: 'Privacy',
-  description: '<p>We have some really nice cookies!</p>',
+  description: '<p>Your data, your rules.
+Here\'s what we\'re working with.</p>',
   categories: {
-    categories: {
     analytics: {
       name: 'Analytics',
-        description: 'These are analytics cookies',
-      },
+      description: 'Helps us understand what\'s working, what\'s not, and what\'s just plain confusing.', },
     social: {
       name: 'Social',
-        description: 'These are social cookies',
-      },
-    },
+      description: 'Enables sharing, liking, and pretending you discovered us first.', },
   },
 });